Measuring Mobile App Success

 Always Test, Iterate & Optimize your Application

-You can launch an app that was designed from research, best practices, and web user behavior.
-But the truth is, it could all just crash and burn.
-To create a profitable app isn’t to launch and rely on downloads.
-It’s using informed data and iterating to improve your app.
+You can launch an app that was designed from research, best practices, and web user behavior, but the truth is, it could all just crash and burn.
+Therefore, to create a profitable app isn’t to launch and rely on downloads; it’s using informed data and iterating to improve your app.
 Measuring mobile app success is not a one-time process.
 Any time a new version of your app is launched, its analysis should be taken.
-Likewise, any necessary changes and optimization should be integrated.
+Similarly, any necessary changes and optimization should be integrated.